C0nw0nk/zombiesurvival/README.md

 # Secure Your Fast Downloads (FastDL sv_downloadurl) :

-Nobody likes content scrappers, leechers nor people who hotlink of your servers fast download path consuming your money / bandwidth so here is the soloution.
+Nobody likes content scrapers, leechers nor people who hotlink of your servers fast download path consuming your money / bandwidth so here is the soloution.

 ##### Apache (.htaccess) :
 ```